Understanding Undocumented Students’ Mental Health Challenges

 Further, some undocumented immigrants may be unable or unwilling to seek help because of their immigration status and possible language barriers.

 9 Recommendations for Undocumented Students Managing Mental Health

 Unequal access to quality mental health care is a significant problem for undocumented immigrants.
 Improving access to affordable health care will be necessary to adequately address mental health needs for undocumented immigrants.

 However, other community-based interventions are also helpful.
-Below is a list of recommendations for undocumented students to help manage and prevent mental health challenges:
+Below is a list of recommendations for undocumented students to help manage and prevent mental health conditions.